ruizwau/ExportDocuments/docs/README.md

 ## 🎯 Overview

-The DataExport Solution is a .NET 8 console application designed to export project data from a SQL Server database to AWS S3 in JSON format.
-The solution implements batch processing with pagination, robust error handling, and comprehensive logging.
+The DataExport Solution is a .NET 8 console application designed to export hierarchical project data from a SQL Server database to AWS S3 in JSON format.
+The solution uses dynamic objects for flexibility, implements batch processing with pagination, robust error handling, and comprehensive logging to a dedicated monitoring database.

 ## 🏗️ Architecture